Train Low, Compete High

 The Different Ways to Train Low

-Now we have highlighted the merits of performing certain training sessions under conditions of low carb availability, some of you may be wondering how best this could be done.
+Now we have highlighted the merits of performing specific training sessions under conditions of low carb availability, some of you may be wondering how best this could be done.
 It is accepted that there are numerous ways to do it, each of which we will describe below.

 Low Carbohydrate Diet

-There are many types of low carbohydrate diets, but they all ultimately restrict carbohydrate and see an increase in fat and more often than not, protein.
+There are many types of low carbohydrate diets, but they all ultimately restrict carbohydrates and see an increase in fat and more often than not, protein.
 Despite much attention, a chronically low carbohydrate diet is not recommended for athletes who are required to train and perform at high intensities.

 This is for numerous reasons.
-Firstly, a chronically high fat intake reduces the body's ability to use carbohydrate for fuel.
+Firstly, a chronically high fat intake reduces the body's ability to use carbohydrates for fuel.
 This means that although glycogen may be spared on this diet, it cannot effectively be used.